canelmas/let/README.md

 Let will inform about the rationales to be shown before making any permission request and also tell about the permissions denied (with or without 'Never Ask Again' checked)

-Just make sure to override the `onRequestPermissionsResult` in your Activity or Fragment and let Let handle the rest.
+Just make sure to override the `onRequestPermissionsResult` in your Activity or Fragment.

 ```java
 @Override